Peas

 Pests and Diseases that Affect Peas in Florida:

-• Pea Weevils: Beetles whose larvae feed on developing seeds inside the pods.
+• Pea Weevils: Larvae can damage developing seeds inside pods.

-• Powdery Mildew: White, powdery coating on leaves that can reduce vigor and yield.
+• Powdery Mildew: White coating on leaves that reduces vigor and yield.

-• Downy Mildew: Yellowing leaves with fuzzy, grayish growth on the underside.
+• Downy Mildew: Yellowing with fuzzy gray growth underneath leaves.

-• Root Rot: Fungal issues in poorly drained soil causing root decay and plant collapse.
+• Root Rot: Most common in poorly drained soil; plants collapse.

 Blog post on Natural Fertilizers